chhuang-one/sqxclib/doc/SqApp.md

 #define DB_EXTENSION   NULL
 ```

-* Please make sure that your app and it's sqxctool use the same database file if you enable SQLite.
+* Please make sure that your app and it's sqxctool use the same path of database file if you enable SQLite.

 ### 2.3 replace SqApp-config.h by other config file